EmirDelicR/starter-pack-react/application/backend/README.md

 TODO @ed

-- update readme.md file
 - update swagger and swager function
-- update script to do all automaticly
-- make a script to create a logs folder
 - update Docker file
 - run script in docker file
-- write test for file and upload
-- update rest of the test

 ## documentation